Nevenall/bookshelf/README.md

 ## Usage

-Just fork the repository and add your own html fragments to the `src/pages` directory.
+1. Just fork the repository and add your own html fragments to the `src/pages` directory

-Delete or edit `firebase.json` and `.travis.yml` to fit your own CI/Hosting needs.
+2. Delete or edit `firebase.json` and `.travis.yml` to fit your own CI/Hosting needs

-Style your application however you want.
+3. Edit the pageOrder object in `book.js`
+4. Place your custom styles in `book.scss`

-## What You Get
+## Thanks!

-### Navigation

-Bookshelf will generate a nested navigation for your pages based on their directory structure.

-*Currently only one level of directory structure is supported.*

-### Page Position Memory

-Bookshelf will remember where you are on a page on a particular device.

-### Material Design

-The application uses [Vuetify](https://vuetifyjs.com/) components.
+A big thank you to [zuurw](https://github.com/zuurw/Graphic-Design-) for creating the BookShelf logo!